DogukanErzurum/Secure-Company-Project/README.md

 #

-The design and implementation of a secure network system for Cytonn Innovation Ltd is critical to ensuring operational efficiency and safeguarding sensitive data.
+The design and implementation of a secure network system for Erzurum Innovation Ltd is critical to ensuring operational efficiency and safeguarding sensitive data.
 By employing a structured approach with robust security measures, the new network will support the company's growth and adaptability in the digital landscape.